MA, PhD (Cantab)

 I have just completed an AHRC fellowship to write a book on the print culture of popular radicalism in London in the 1790s.
 I am also currently the PI a Leverhulme Major Project Grant to form a group to work on 'Networks of Improvement: Literary Clubs and Societies, 1760-1840'.
 The project is interested in the circulation of ideas of all kinds through various networks (regional, national, colonial) in the period and also the construction of ideas of the ‘literary’ in relation to such networks.

 I am Professor of Eighteenth-Century Studies in the English Department.
-I will be taking over as director of CECs from October 2014

 I continue to be interested in various individual authors on whom I have written, Barbauld, Blake, Coleridge, Hazlitt, Keats, Wollstonecraft, and Wordsworth among them, but in general I am interested in supervising dissertations on authors across the 1760-1840 period.